-During a recent prayer gathering on the National Mall, Terry Beatley, a commissioned Colson Fellow and president of a pro-life organization called the Hosea Initiative, reminded the crowd of a story Chuck Colson told in a BreakPoint commentary 25 years ago.
+During a prayer gathering on the National Mall last year, Terry Beatley, a commissioned Colson Fellow and president of a pro-life organization called the Hosea Initiative, reminded the crowd of a story Chuck Colson told in a BreakPoint commentary 25 years ago.

 The story, of how God changed the heart of one of our nation’s most notorious abortionists, is about as dramatic of a conversion as Chuck’s was.
 Yet, it came in the wake of one of the greatest defeats pro-lifers had suffered since the Roe v.
 Wade decision.
 Here’s what Chuck wrote, in a commentary entitled “The Ultimate Victory.”

 “I was [recently] invited to witness a baptism in the sacristy chapel of Saint Patrick’s cathedral in New York City.
 About 80 of us sat in a semicircle waiting for John Cardinal O’Connor to arrive.